 A door seemed to open in the form of a passionate relationship with the Czech journalist Milena Jesenská.
 But the romance was unfulfilled and Kafka, an incurably ill German Jew with a Czech passport, continued to suffer.
 However, his predicament only sharpened his perceptiveness, and the final period of his life became the years of insight.

 Reiner Stach worked extensively on the definitive edition of Kafka's collected works before embarking on this three-volume biography.
-The second volume, Kafka: The Decisive Years (Princeton), is also available.
-The first volume, covering Kafka's childhood and youth, is forthcoming.
-Shelley Frisch's translation of the second volume was awarded the Modern Language Association's Aldo and Jeanne Scaglione Prize.
+Shelley Frisch's translation of the second volume was awarded the Modern Language Association's Aldo and Jeanne Scaglione Prize and her translation of the third volume was awarded the Helen and Kurt Wolff Translator's Prize.
 She has translated many other books from German, including biographies of Nietzsche and Einstein, and she holds a PhD in German literature from Princeton University.

 - Winner of the 2014 Helen and Kurt Wolff Translator’s Prize